-- Given to a player, coach or bench personnel for a second yellow-card offense in the same match, under NF 12-8-2(c). - The disqualified person is prohibited from participation in the remainder of the match. - The disqualified person can participate in OTHER matches on the same day. - The disqualified person is not subject to any additional suspension. - A person so disqualified under NF 12.8.2(c) is NOT considered "ejected" for purposes of OHSAA Regulations.

-- The yellow card is first displayed and returned to the pocket.
-The red card is then displayed and returned to the pocket. - An official report is not required. - The school does not need to be notified. - Number of players on the field IS reduced for a "double yellow" or subsequent caution (effective 2012).
+- Given to a player, coach or bench personnel for a second yellow-card offense in the same match, under NF 12-8-2(c). - The disgualified person is prohibited from participation in the remainder of the match. - The disqualified person can participate in OTHER matches on the same day. - The disqualified person is not subject to any additional suspension for the 2016 season.
+This may potentially change with the collection of data submitted in 2015. - A person so disqualified under NF 12.8.2(c) is NOT considered "ejected" for purposes of OHSAA Regulations. - The yellow card is first displayed and returned to the pocket.
+The red card is then displayed and returned to the pocket. - An Official Report IS REQUIRED TO BE SUBMITTED ELECTRONICALLY. - The school does not need to be notified. - Number of players on the field IS reduced for a "double yellow" or subsequent caution (effective 2012).